2025

 Since 2014, Chesapeake Conservancy’s annual Champions of the Chesapeake awards have recognized individuals and organizations from across the region for exemplary leadership and dedication to protecting and restoring the Chesapeake’s natural systems and cultural resources.

-In 2025, Chesapeake Conservancy proudly presented the Champions of the Chesapeake awards to former National Park Service Director Robert G. “Bob” Stanton, Maryland conservation advocate Ann Holmes Jones and watershed stewardship leader Lysle S. Sherwin.
+In 2025, Chesapeake Conservancy proudly presented Champions of the Chesapeake awards to former National Park Service Director Robert G. “Bob” Stanton, Maryland conservation advocate Ann Holmes Jones and watershed stewardship leader Lysle S. Sherwin.

-Ann Holmes Jones
+Ann Holmes Jones, conservation advocate

 Financial Report